apalache-mc/apalache/docs/manual.md

   * ``--tuning`` specifies the properties file that stores the options for [fine tuning](tuning.md)

-If initialization predicate, transition predicate, or invariant is specified both in the configuration file, and on the command line, the command line parameters take precedence over those in the configuration file.
+If an initialization predicate, transition predicate, or invariant is specified both in the configuration file, and on the command line, the command line parameters take precedence over those in the configuration file.

-**Bounded model checking.**
+### Bounded model checking

 By default, Apalache performs *bounded model checking*, that is, it encodes a symbolic execution of length `k` and an invariant violation in SMT: